-Prof. Pascual-Argente specializes in medieval Spanish literature and culture, with an emphasis on its relationship to other European literatures.
-Her current research focuses on the textual and visual treatment of classical narratives in medieval Castile as it relates to the construction of a European cultural memory of Antiquity for the secular elites.
-She is also interested in medieval translation, cinematic adaptations and transpositions of medieval and early modern literary works, and the interplay of gender and genre in medieval literature.
+Professor Pascual-Argente specializes in medieval Spanish literature and culture, with an emphasis on its relationship to other European literatures.
+Her current research focuses on the textual and visual treatment of classical narratives in medieval Castile as it relates to the construction of a European cultural memory of Antiquity for the lay elites; she is also interested in medieval translation, cinematic adaptations and transpositions of medieval and early modern literary works, and the interplay of gender and genre in medieval literature.
+During the 2013-2014 academic year, Prof. Pascual-Argente was the Andrew W. Mellon Fellow in Medieval Studies at the University of Notre Dame’s Medieval Institute.

 Ph.D., Spanish Literature and Cultural Studies, Georgetown University